Chapter 5: Volatile Peace

 Ten years of bloodshed rent the land.
 And from the ashes, a new Vynam rose.

-Thirty-six noble families ruled over the Vynam states.
-Each family Head had a chair in the Vynam council and while the governance of each territory was almost completely autonomous, all Vynam shared one constitution.
+Thirty-six noble families ruled over the thirty-eight Vynam states.
+Each family Head had a chair in the Vynam council and while the governance of each territory was almost completely autonomous, all Vynam shared a common constitution.

 Vynam enjoyed a hundred years without a single war.

 I heard whispers about the dirty scuffles that were fought among the ruling families.
 A war of secrets in dark corners and spies watching from behind walls.

 I didn't yet know the feud Dylana's father lost to have to give up his daughter into Cervi custody, but I had to find out.

 Silver and amethyst?
 Not a chance.
 Lord Aspertin was hiding who Dylana really was in house Tvereman.